 LastPass’s password and vault sharing tools are both really helpful and easy to use.
 All LastPass users can share passwords via email with just a click on the “Share Password” option in the password vault.
 However, as mentioned above, your shared passwords can only be viewed by somebody with a LastPass account.
 LastPass Families allows users to create shared folders that can sync passwords and allow for edit permission to be given or revoked depending on the user.

 Credit + Dark Web Monitoring

 LastPass’s dark web monitoring and credit monitoring features are also really good.
 You can get up-to-the-minute notifications if your email addresses pop up in dark web forums and breach databases, or, if you’re in the US, you can be alerted if there are any unusual changes to your credit score (however, I think Dashlane’s live dark web monitoring is the best data breach monitoring service on the market).

-Like 1Password’s Watchtower, LastPass’s Security Dashboard flags weak or reused passwords, and it also notifies you if any of your saved passwords are 2FA-compatible — and LastPass also includes a TOTP generator that can auto-fill one-time codes for your 2FA-compatible logins.
+Like 1Password’s Watchtower, LastPass’s Security Dashboard flags weak or reused passwords, and notifies you if any of your saved passwords are 2FA-compatible.
+LastPass also includes a TOTP generator that can auto-fill one-time codes for your 2FA-compatible logins.

 Emergency Access + Account Recovery